You’ve put in the hours. You’ve paid your dues.

 - any license or permit fees

-- deposits and rent for a physical work location (if you plan to lease your own workspace)
+- deposits and rent for a physical work location (if you plan to lease your own office space)

 - basic infrastructural costs like phone and internet service, scheduling and invoicing software, etc…

 Once you know how much it will cost to get started, compare it with your actual funds.
 Then plan how you’ll make up any difference.
 (See section 9 below to learn how to find a partner or investors.)